-In the beginning, their was only the quiet tinkling of a child’s mobile swaying in the breeze above my crib.
+In the beginning, there was only the quiet tinkling of a child’s mobile swaying in the breeze above my crib.
 And though the earth was without form, the sound of church choirs harmonizing and my Louisiana mom playing “The Battle Hymn of the Republic” on the piano could be discerned.
 Family witnessed this, and apparently said it was good.

 And somebody said Let There Be Rock: and there was indeed rock.
 And the earth brought forth neighbourhood playmates, who made mention of things like KISS and THE EAGLES.
-And my parent’s copy of Jesus Christ Superstar (Original concept double LP, London Records, 1970) was discovered, and subsequently played to death.
+And my parent’s copy of Jesus Christ Superstar (original concept double LP, London Records, 1970) was discovered, and subsequently played to death.
 And it was so.

 And I saw it was good.

 But there went up a mist up from an AM transistor radio, and it watered my ears something fierce.
 And the songs were believed by me to have living soul.
 And their names were as follows:

 1. GLEN CAMPBELL – “Rhinestone Cowboy” (Rhinestone Cowboy, 1976) Probably the first song I remember ever calling a favorite – it was a desperate choice when cornered and questioned by a precocious Jewish friend of mine about my musical interests circa ’76.
 All I knew was that saying “Puff the Magic Dragon” wouldn’t make me look so hot; at least he didn’t laugh.
 Being a transplant from Dallas, I suppose it was easier for me to imagine what it might feel like to be a country boy with his feet in LA, like Glen.
 Today I don’t really approve of all this retro reevaluation of production-pop hitmen from the 60′s/70′s . . . but listening to Glen as a kid, in real time, as it was unfolding?
 Count me in, compadre.